Manyufan741/Investment-Property-Picker/README.md

 # Investment-Property-Picker

 A side project for picking investment property.
-This project should be able to help users to better understand how their properties spar with each other under the same financial specs.
-The goal is to help users to pick the best property in the table as an investment.
+This project aims to help users to better understand how their targeted properties spar with each other under the same financial specs.

+The ultimate goal is to help users to pick the best property in the table as an investment.

 ## Run Book: